ggrg/docs/Specification Document Set/README.md

 * [Signature](#signature)
 * [Encryption](#encryption)

+## Logical Data Model
+This document introduces the four generic transaction patterns that are supported in a logical version of the Interoperability API.
+Additionally, all logical services that are part of the API are presented on a high-level.

+## Generic Transaction Patterns
+This document specifies the logical data model used by Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as "the API").
+Section 2 in the document lists elements used by each service.
+Section 3 in the document describes the data model in terms of basic elements, simple data types and complex data types.

 ## API Definition
-The **API Definition** document introduces and describes the Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as "**the API**").
+The **API Definition** document introduces and describes **the API**.
 The purpose of the API is to enable interoperable financial transactions between a Payer (a payer of electronic funds in a payment transaction) located in one FSP (an entity that provides a digital financial service to an end user) and a Payee (a recipient of electronic funds in a payment transaction) located in another FSP.
 The API does not specify any front-end services between a Payer or Payee and its own FSP; all services defined in the API are between FSPs.
 FSPs are connected either (a) directly to each other or (b) by a Switch placed between the FSPs to route financial transactions to the correct FSP.
 The transfer of funds from a Payer to a Payee should be performed in near real-time.
 As soon as a financial transaction has been agreed to by both parties, it is deemed irrevocable.
 This means that a completed transaction cannot be reversed in the API.
 To reverse a transaction, a new negated refund transaction should be created from the Payee of the original transaction.

 The API is designed to be sufficiently generic to support both a wide number of use cases and extensibility of those use cases, However, it should contain sufficient detail to enable implementation in an unambiguous fashion.